 There is a variable interest rate that is adjusted every July 1.
 Interest cannot exceed 8.25 percent.
+In addition, there is a 3 percent loan origination fee deducted from each disbursement.
 The federal government provides several options for repayment once the student has left school.
 For students who are considered dependent based on their financial aid application, the following total annual loan limits for subsidized and unsubsidized apply: freshmen may borrow up to \$2,625 per year; sophomores, up to \$3,500 per year; and juniors and seniors, up to \$5,500 per year.
 For students who are considered independent, the following annual loan limits apply: freshmen may borrow up to \$6,625, of which only \$2,625 can be subsidized; sophomores, up to \$7,500, of which only \$3,500 can be subsidized; and juniors and seniors, up to \$10,500, of which only \$5,500 can be subsidized.

 Federal Perkins Loan.
 The Federal Perkins Loan program is funded by the federal government; the school is the actual lender, and repayments after graduation are made to the university at a 5 percent interest rate.
-Like the subsidized Student Loan, no interest accrues on the Perkins Loan during the enrollment period.
+Like the subsidized Student Loan, no interest accrues on the Perkins Loan during the student's in-school status, grace, or other authorized periods of deferment.
 If funding is available, deferment and cancellation provisions may apply to graduates working in community service, qualifying law enforcement, and teaching occupations.
-Maximum awards for 2000-2001 were \$3,000.
+Maximum awards for 2001-2002 were \$3,000.

 Parent Loan for Undergraduate Students.
 Under the Parent Loan for Undergraduate Students (PLUS), parents may borrow money from the federal government on behalf of their dependent students.
-With this loan, interest is not deferred and repayment begins 60 days after disbursement of the loan to the parent.
+With this loan, interest is not deferred and repayment begins 45 days after the second disbursement of the loan to the parent.
 The PLUS approval is based on the parents' credit history.
 If parents are determined ineligible for a PLUS and students need additional funds, they should contact the Student Financial Assistance office to determine their eligibility for an unsubsidized Direct Student Loan.
 There is a variable interest rate adjusted every July 1 that cannot exceed 9 percent.
 The maximum loan amount is determined by subtracting all other financial aid from the student's cost of education.